IlianK/go-fuzzing-concurrency/README.md

               |                     | Lock mu1
 ```

 This is where concurrency analysis tools like GFuzz, GoPie and as per latest development ADVOCATE come into play.
-More information on the three analysis tools are explained in `Docs/Tools.md`.
+More information on the three analysis tools are explained in [`/Docs/Tools.md`](Docs/Tools.md).

 ---

 ## Project Overview
 The goal of this project is to evaluate and compare the fuzzing modes of the Advocate Go tool in terms of performance and efficiency in detecting concurrency-related bugs.
 It also aims to analyze overlaps and distinctions in bug detection across modes, identifying whether specific bugs are more efficeintly exposed by certain modes.

 For example, while GFuzz, GoPie, and GoPie+ can all detect select-related bugs, Advocate's GFuzz mode is expected to perform more efficiently in these cases.

-The project structure is as follows:

 ```bash
 ├── ADVOCATE            # Cloned ADVOCATE